WLOV-FM

-WLOV-FM (99.5 MHz) is a commercial FM radio station licensed to Daytona Beach Shores, Florida, and serving the Daytona Beach area.
+WLOV-FM (99.5 FM) is a commercial FM radio station licensed to Daytona Beach Shores, Florida and serving the Daytona Beach area.
 The station is owned by Southern Stone Communications and broadcasts a classic hits radio format as "Love 99.5, Daytona's Greatest Hits".
 The station carries the syndicated program "Intelligence for Your Life with John Tesh" in morning drive time.

 WLOV-FM has an effective radiated power (ERP) of 5,500 watts.
 The radio studios and transmitter are on LPGA Boulevard in Daytona Beach.

 History

 Susan Hall bought WLOV-FM before it made it to the airwaves in a Federal Communications Commission auction.
 The price tag was $416,000, including a "new entrant bidding credit".